webix-hub/docs/data/api/refs/ui.spreadsheet_others.md

 =======

 {{api
+- api/link/ui.spreadsheet_$$_other.md - locates sub-item by id
-- api/ui.spreadsheet_$exportview_other.md - the method that will be called when a view is exported
+- api/ui.spreadsheet_$exportview_other.md - returns an exported view, allows customizing the options of the exported view
 - api/link/ui.spreadsheet_$getsize_other.md - returns the current size of the component
 - api/link/ui.spreadsheet_$height_other.md - current height of the view
 - api/link/ui.spreadsheet_$setsize_other.md - sets the component size